webandras/static-site-express/README.md

 <div id="snipcart" data-config-modal-style="side" data-api-key="YOUR_PUBLIC_TEST_API_KEY" hidden></div>
 ```

 _Note:_ This api key is public, and can be submitted to version control.
-There is also a private key, but that should never be committed!
-You don't even need that for the project.
+There is also a private key, but that should never be committed.

 [Snipcart](https://snipcart.com/) is more than a simple cart: enjoy a full back-office management dashboard to track abandoned carts, sales, orders, customers and more.
+_Disclaimer:_ I am not affiliated with Snipcart in any ways.

 - It supports card payments via PayPay, Stripe, and other payment gateways,
-- It generates invoices and sends them to customers after purchase,
+- It generates invoices and sends them to the customers after purchase,
 - etc.

 _Note:_ Netlify will build your site from the default branch (usually the `master`) by default.
 You can use a different branch other than the default one, but **in that case Netlify CMS will not work properly**.
-For example, the images uploaded through the CMS will be pushed into the default branch, not the other you set up in Netlify!)
+For example, the images uploaded through the CMS will be pushed into the default branch, not the other one you set up in Netlify!)

 _Test website:_ Use the 'Deploy to Netlify' button at the [project's website](https://static-site-express.netlify.com/) to have a test website.

 ### Build your site locally